datahac/skein_how_we_work/README.md

 ## Sprints

 One of our primary process goals is to make frequent, small releases of our working software.
 We do through frequent communication and weekly iterations on a product.
-Development sprint usually last two weeks.
+A development sprint usually lasts two weeks.

 ## Error Tracking